 - Heavy tooth grinding

-- Having multiple porcelain teeth which oppose natural teeth
+- Having multiple crowns that were on the opposing natural teeth

 - Generally weak tooth structure

-The first step to addressing generalized tooth sensitivity is to figure out what causes the sensitivity.
-Then you must figure out how to reduce damage to your tooth enamel.
-For instance, if your diet is causing enamel loss then you need to modify your eating habits.
-If your stomach acid is responsible then you need to treat underlying medical conditions, drink lots of water and brush more frequently.
-Clenchers and tooth grinders need to relax and start wearing a custom night guard.
-Finally, if your damaging your teeth due to aggressive brushing then you need to modify your brushing technique.
-Alos, consider using a different toothbrush or switching to an electric toothbrush if needed.
+First, you need to figure out which one of these is causing your tooth sensitivity.
+For instance, if your diet is leading to enamel loss, then you should modify your eating habits.
+If your stomach acid is responsible for the enamel loss, then you need to treat the underlying medical condition.
+Also, drink lots of water and brush more frequently.
+Clenchers and tooth grinders need to relax and wear a custom nightguard.
+Finally, if you're damaging your teeth due to aggressive brushing habits, then modify your brushing technique.
+Alos, consider using a different toothbrush or switching to an electric toothbrush if you think it might help.

 There are a few circumstances that lead to tooth sensitivity that is temporary in nature.
-These types of sensitivity usually go away within a few days, weeks or months.
-Here are some examples of different causes of temporary tooth sensitivity:
+Temporary tooth sensitivity goes away within a few weeks or several months.
+Here are a few examples of scenarios that could potentially lead to temporary tooth sensitivity:

-- You may experience temporary tooth sensitivity after receiving professional tooth whitening from the dentist.
+It's common to experience some tooth sensitivity after receiving professional tooth whitening from the dentist.
 The bleach the dentist uses is very strong, therefore it could make your teeth slightly sensitive.
-Luckily, most of these sensitivities go away within a couple of days or weeks.
-However, be sure not to avoid using a very high concentration of bleaching gel in an unsupervised setting.
-You actually could end up with permanent tooth sensitivity if the bleaching gel is not applied properly.
-This is exactly why you should never use a high concentrations of bleaching gel without dentist supervision.
+Luckily, most of these sensitivities go away within a couple of hours or days.
+The exception is if you use high concentrations of bleaching gel in an unsupervised setting.
+This can actually cause permanent tooth sensitivity.
+This is exactly why you should never use high concentrations of bleach without proper supervision.

-The first step to resolving tooth sensitivity is to figure out the source of your tooth sensitivity.
-Note your symptoms so that you can discuss them with your dentist.
+The first step is to figure out the source of your tooth sensitivity.
+Note your symptoms and discuss them with your dentist.
 Here are some questions you need to answer in order to help your dentist identify the problem:

-- How long does the tooth sensitivity last for?
+- How long does your tooth sensitivity last?
 Seconds, minutes, hours, etc.

 - What triggers your tooth sensitivity?
-Hot, cold, sweets, biting, etc.
+Hot, cold, sweets, chewing, etc.

 - Does your sensitivity worsen at a certain time of day?
-Mornings, nights, all day, etc.
+Mornings, nights, etc.